In my previous posts in the Go Beyond series, I looked at why it is now the right time to Go Beyond and what Go Beyond actually means.

 Defining the purpose:

 Step 1 would be to undertake all learning initiatives by asking the question ‘Why’.
 It is important to dig deep and go to the base of why a learning intervention is needed.
-This leads to a lot of other questions pertaining to the business, learner disposition, the dynamics of the domain, etc. Once we have explored the initiative well, we are on track for most things — right from the expected outcomes to how they align with the business needs and goals, of course the salesforce team need to be part of the whole process.
+This leads to a lot of other questions pertaining to the business, learner disposition, the dynamics of the domain, etc. Once we have explored the initiative well, we are on track for most things — right from the expected outcomes to how they align with the business needs and goals.

 Focusing on the Learners: